 In 1939 she returned to Husson, and for the next 34 years she served the students of Husson in many capacities—as a teacher, administrator, and coach.
 She coached women’s basketball for 19 years and achieved a win-loss record of 240-34-7, including two undefeated seasons.
 She was very active with the Association of Women’s Basketball Coaches and was a national judge for the Women’s Basketball Coaches.

 In 1951 she received her Master’s of Education from the University of Maine.
 As a Husson administrator, she rose to the position of Vice President.
 During her time at Husson, she had a wide range of responsibilities including Director of the Secretarial Studies Department, Assistant Principal, Academic Dean, Registrar, Corporate Officer, and Assistant to the President.

 Husson honored Clara in April of 2002, on her 90th birthday, when they named the new Fitness Building the Clara Swan Center in the Newman Athletic Facility.
 She was inducted into the Maine Basketball Hall of Fame in 2014.
 Clara, a pioneer of women’s athletics, continues to serve as a role model for female athletes everywhere.
-At the age of 104, Swan attended Husson basketball games and remained a faithful supporter of the University up until she passed away on January 7th, 2017.
+At the age of 104, Clara attended Husson basketball games and remained a faithful supporter of the University up until she passed away on January 7th, 2017.

 Primary benefactors of the Swan Center were Husson alumnus Richard Trott '65 and his wife, Alice.
 Built in 2001 as a fitness and performance testing center for students, the facility housed the Kenduskeag Research Center until the Fall of 2019 and the Richard '65 and Alice Trott Fitness Studio.
 This facility offers research equipment for performance testing for the departments of Kinesiology, Physical Therapy and Physical Education.
 This research center was funded by Hilda Hutchins and allows multiple uses across the curriculum.